MidnightTinge/Yuugure/README.md

 * Java 15
 * NodeJS 15.8.0+ (front-end builds)
   * The maven build will automatically download a NodeJS distribution for automated builds, you only need NodeJS yourself if you want to build the front-end manually.

-# Other Requirements

-This project makes use of some FontAwesome Pro icons, and the front-end will not display some of them properly without a license.

 # License